JimzDK/Fivem-Discord-Bot/README.md

-# DiscordJSv14
+# FiveM Discord Bot
-Discord bot written in javascript made for a Danish roleplay server.
+Bot was originally made for a Danish roleplay server, written in javascript.

 Everything beside prints is writtin in Danish and you'll have to translate it yourself.